-The Board has engaged with the bank regarding its current facilities and forward trading, this has included the securing of the overdraft facilities and the waiving of covenant testing until April 2022 along with the agreement on paying down of loan facilities.
-The bank is satisfied that the Group's forecasts and projections, which take account of the anticipated changes which will come about as a direct result of the Covid-19 pandemic and shows that the Group will be able to operate within its facilities.
-The current trading performance of the Group also shows that it will be able to operate within the level of its facilities for the foreseeable future.
-With the value in the Estate being realised over time and with the support from the bank there are no material uncertainties.
+The Board has continued to engage with the bank regarding its facilities and forward trading, it has in place a waiver of covenant testing until April 2022 along with the agreement on paying down of loan facilities, projections show that there is a good level of headroom in the debt service cover covenant both to April 2022 and October 2022.
+However one covenant will fail the April 2022 testing but will have headroom in October 2022.
+A further waiver has been received from the bank in respect of the April 2022 covenant test.
+The Directors are satisfied that the Group's forecasts and projections, which take account the anticipated changes which will come about as a direct result of the Covid-19 pandemic and shows that the Group will be able to operate within its facilities.
+The current trading performance of the Group also shows that it will be able to operate within the level of its facilities for the 12 months from date of approval.
+With value in the Estate being realised over time and with the support from the bank there are no material uncertainties in relation to going concern.
 For this reason, the Group continues to adopt the going concern basis in preparing its financial statements.